Setting up a business involves complying with a range of legal requirements. Find out which ones apply to you and your new enterprise.

 Whether you need a prenuptial agreement, what to cover, how to prepare your prenup and what effect a prenup has if you do get divorced

-Key stages in the divorce process, from the divorce petition through the decree nisi to the decree absolute that finally ends the marriage
+Key stages in the divorce process, from the initial divorce application through to the final order that ends the marriage

 Who has parental responsibility, how to get a parental responsibility agreement or order, and financial responsibility for step-children